Why you should blog as an architect

 Make sure your messaging is consistent and original.

-Search engine optimization refers to techniques that help you get traffic from Google searches.
+SEO (Search engine optimisation) is a technique that helps you get traffic from Google searches.

 Potential architecture clients are googling thousands of keywords, from straightforward ones like “hire an architect” to more nuanced ones like “how long should X project take”.